jeffleung2/3343_mahjong/Readme.txt

 ========================================================================

-1.User enters 14 valid tiles in the 14 input boxs of the GUI.
+1.User enters 14 valid tiles in the 14 input boxes of the GUI.
 2.System outputs the name of hand and the corresponding Fan points.